 Subscribe to our YouTube channel

-Climbing to the summit of all 14 eight-thousanders is regarded as a mountaineering challenge and as at 2023 less than 50 mountaineers have achieved this.
+Climbing to the summit of all 14 eight-thousanders is regarded as a mountaineering challenge and as at 2023 only around 50 mountaineers had achieved this (with more since then).
 The Himalayan Database captures many of these ascents.

-So we have created a trekking challenge – to trek to the base camps of the world’s 14 highest mountains over 8000m – Project Base8000 – which in itself is a challenge of high altitude and logistics, even though we will not be climbing to the summits.
+So we created a trekking challenge – to trek to the base camps of all the world’s 14 highest mountains over 8000m – Project Base8000.
+In itself it’s a challenge of high altitude and logistics, even though we are not climbing to the summits.

 The 14 highest mountains in the world, in order of height, are: